kacsacsa/magical-fonix/README.md

 # magical-fonix
-Welcome to th project
+Welcome to the project
-Please don't be roude
+Please don't be rude